RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

     - **Example:** _"Can you tell us a bit about your experience with [relevant topic or product]?
 What do you typically look for in a product like this?
 How often do you use such products or services?"_
 1. **Introduction to the Prototype**: Introduce the prototype or concept you're testing.
 Explain that you're looking for honest feedback and that the prototype is a work in progress.
 This sets the stage for the user to be open and candid.
     - **Example:** _"We're excited to show you a prototype we've been working on.
 It's still in the early stages, so your honest thoughts are incredibly valuable to us.
 Remember, there are no right or wrong answers here.
 We're just interested in your perspective."_
-    - - **NB:** ensure you say: _"You are not being tested, the prototype is, so we are looking for honest feedback"_ and _"I did not work on this I am just here to understand your experiences"_ (as people are worried about offending people when giving feedback)
+    - - **NB:** Ensure you say: _"You are not being tested.
+The prototype is, so we are looking for honest feedback"_ and _"I did not work on this; I am just here to understand your experiences"_ (as people are worried about offending people when giving feedback)
 1. **Tasks and Open-Ended Questions**: Guide the interviewee through specific tasks using the prototype.
 Ask open-ended questions to encourage them to express their thoughts and feelings as they interact with the prototype.
-Observe their behavior and reactions.
+Observe their behaviour and reactions.
-    - **Example:** _"How would you typically approach: [a specific task]?"_
+    - **Example:** _"How would you typically approach [a specific task]?"_
     - **Example during process:** _"What are you thinking about?
 What Comes to mind"_
 1. **Quick Debrief**: Conclude the interview by summarizing what was learned and asking any final questions.
 Thank the interviewee for their time and insights.
 This helps gather any last important thoughts and signals the end of the session.
     - **Example:** _"Thank you for going through the prototype with us.
 To summarize, it sounds like you found [certain feature] quite useful but had some concerns about [another aspect].
 Is there anything else you'd like to add?
 Again, thank you so much for your time and insights."_